Anti-Armenian sentiment in Azerbaijan: Destruction of cultural heritage

+Azerbaijan has systematically destroyed Armenian heritage sites in Nakhichevan, Nagorno-Karabakh, and elsewhere.

 According to the US Department of Justice:

 Despite the constitutional guarantees against religious discrimination, numerous acts of vandalism against the Armenian Apostolic Church have been reported throughout Azerbaijan.
 These acts are clearly connected to anti-Armenian sentiments brought to the surface by the war between Armenia and Azerbaijan.

-Starting in 1998, Azerbaijan began embarking on a campaign of destroying a cemetery of Armenian khachkar carvings in a cemetery in Julfa.
+In Nakhichevan, the destruction took place years after the ceasefire in Nagorno-Karabakh in a non-combat zone, and in a disputed territory.
+Starting in 1998, Azerbaijan began embarking on a campaign of destroying a cemetery of Armenian khachkar carvings in a cemetery in Julfa, Nakhichevan.
 Several appeals were filed by both Armenian and international organizations, condemning the Azerbaijani government and calling on it to desist from such activity.
 In 2006, Azerbaijan barred members of the European Parliament from investigating the claims.
 In the spring of 2006, a visiting journalist from the Institute for War and Peace Reporting reported that no visible traces of the Armenian cemetery remained.
 In the same year, photographs taken from Iran showed that the cemetery site had been turned into a military firing range.
+Arif Yunus, an exiled Azerbaijani historian and activist, argues that the Aliyev regime’s "cultural genocide" in Nakhichevan—and its ability to get away with such erasure—serves as a show of force meant to weaken and intimidate domestic opposition.

 As a response to Azerbaijan barring on-site investigation by outside groups, on 8 December 2010, the American Association for the Advancement of Science (AAAS) released an analysis of high-resolution satellite photographs of the Armenian Julfa cemetery site taken in 2003 and 2009.
 The AAAS concluded that the satellite imagery was consistent with the reports from observers on the ground, that "significant destruction and changes in the grade of the terrain" had occurred between 2003 and 2009, and that the cemetery area was "likely destroyed and later leveled by earth-moving equipment."